⚠️ We are currently updating our 2021/22 tax guidance across the website

 If you have more than one job, it is important to make sure you are paying the right amount of tax.
 Problems can arise because the PAYE (Pay As You Earn) system does not easily cater for multiple jobs.

-This means that you should see a code number of 1250L (reflecting a tax free personal allowance of £12,500 for the tax year 2020/21 with the last digit removed and a letter added) against one job and a BR (basic rate) code against the others.
+This means that you should see a code number of 1257L (reflecting a tax free personal allowance of £12,570 for the tax year 2021/22 with the last digit removed and a letter added) against one job and a BR (basic rate) code against the others.

-At the end of the tax year, we can see that Agi has paid more or less the right amount of tax, taking into account that her tax free personal allowance for the year is £12,500.
+At the end of the tax year, we can see from the calculation above, that Agi has paid more or less the right amount of tax, taking into account that her tax-free personal allowance for the year is £12,570.

 The tax collected through the payroll for job 2 is £50 x 52 = £2,600